Bwc9876/git-from-scratch/index.typ

 Git is a complicated system.
 Complicated systems can often be explained well with high-level abstractions and analogies.

-// TODO: Articulating how high-level guides can fall short in this paragraph

 However, the abstractions provided by many teaching materials with Git can often fall short.
 Misunderstandings of how Git works at a fundamental level results in a few pitfalls, which can lead to mistakes.

 To make a mistake is to potentially lose extremely important work or project history.
 To avoid these mistakes, this presentation will try to teach you the underlying concepts in Git and build up from there.

+= Git Repositories

 == Git Repositories
 <git-repository-structure>

 Any directory with a well-formed `.git/` folder is a *git repository*.
-You'll work on the current content of the directory when programming.

-`.git` is a special folder however, it stores all of your repository’s history. `.git ` is written to and read from when you use various Git commands.
+`.git` stores all of your repository’s history and more.

+`.git ` is written to and read from when you use various Git commands.

+On Windows this folder is hidden by default.
+On MacOS and Linux it's hidden by default because of the `.` at the start.

 == `.git` Layout
 <-git-layout>